greenelab/deep-review/sections/04_study.md

 domain-specific architectures for this task.

 Despite these advances, several challenges remain.
-First, because the inputs (ChIP-seq measurements) are continous and most current algorithms are designed to produce binary outputs (whether or not there is TF binding at a particular site), false positives or false negatives can result depending on the threshold chosen by the algorithm.
+First, because the inputs (ChIP-seq measurements) are continuous and most current algorithms are designed to produce binary outputs (whether or not there is TF binding at a particular site), false positives or false negatives can result depending on the threshold chosen by the algorithm.
 Second, most methods predict binding of TFs at sites in